Hepatitis C is a viral disease that leads to swelling (inflammation) of the liver.

 Most people with hepatitis C infection have the chronic form.
 Persons with genotype 2 or 3 are more likely to respond to treatment than those with genotype 1.

 The goal of treatment is to reduce the chance of liver damage and liver cancer.
 A good response to treatment occurs when the virus is no longer detected in the blood after treatment.
 New and more effective medicines are being developed.
-As a result, more and more persons with HCV are able to avoid serious liver damage and even liver cancer.
+As a result, more and more persons with HCV are able to avoid serious liver damage and liver cancer.

 Call your health care provider if: